From Pointless to Dangerous

 Anyone in the tattoo removal field should become familiar with "non-laser" approaches to tattoo removal.

-As a laser tattoo removal provider, you'll want to know the basics about these other methods on the market and how to respond to patients that ask questions about them.
+As a laser tattoo removal provider, it's important to know the basics about these tattoo removal methods and how to respond to patients that ask questions about them.

 This article explores the different tattoo removal alternatives that are marketed today and the science explaining why they are scams.